inyoka/Sample-Camping-Website/README.md

 # YelpCamp Website

-The Web Developer Bootcamp Final Project.
+Web Developer Bootcamp Final Project using Node.js.
 Camp-Site review website based on Node.js, Express & MongoDB.
 * NOTE: This is NOT an exact run-through.
 Based on my experience I have used Flex for layout, not Bootstraps columns.
 Also I have implemented Bootstrap 4, not 3.
 Likely the project will deviate more as I progress.

 ## Getting Started